Sporting Goods Industry in Hong Kong

 Many sporting equipment items must meet the safety and technical standards of the importing countries.
 Japan, for example, has banned the use of a list of substances in consumer products under the Japan Green Procurement Survey Standardised Initiative (JGPSSI).

 In May 2012, the European Chemicals Agency (ECHA) published an updated version of the EU’s Guidance on Registration in the framework of the REACH Regulation.
 Hong Kong manufacturers may recall that the initial Guidance on registration was published in 2007, and it has been subsequently amended on several occasions.
 The restructuring involves the division of the document into two separate parts:

 - Part I focuses on the explanation and clarification of the registration requirements,

 - Part II provides practical information for registrants.

 Ethical sourcing is also a common practice among international sports companies, in response to societal demands that businesses have corporate social responsibility (CSR) policies.
-A number of leading companies have, for instance, introduced measures to monitor working conditions of workers in their factories and in contracted overseas factories.
+A number of leading companies have, for instance, introduced measures to monitor the working conditions of workers in their factories and in contracted overseas factories.
 Nike, for one, has a team that monitors the labour conditions of its contracted factories throughout the world.
 Adidas has implemented the Adidas Group Restricted Substance List, and other companies have followed suit.

-Upcycling is becoming increasingly a buzzword in the sporting goods industry, with some manufacturers signing up to voluntary certification labels such as Bluesign® and the Global Organic Textile Standard (GOTS) and promoting their commitments to ecological and social practices such as the utilisation of recycled materials and non-plastic ingredients.
+Upcycling is increasingly a buzzword in the sporting goods industry, with some manufacturers signing up to voluntary certification labels such as Bluesign® and the Global Organic Textile Standard (GOTS) and promoting their commitments to ecological and social practices such as the utilisation of recycled materials and non-plastic ingredients.

 Industry statistics refer to production in Hong Kong only.
 They exclude swimwear, headgear and other sports wear.